juliaclement/screenwriting/fountain2odf/README.md

 Page margins.
 Asis = use whatever the template or LibreOffice uses as default.
 Standard = 1/1.5 inches all around

+\--sections,-S rule        Create sections (or use sections in the template file).
+See below for format of rule

 \--config CONFIG      Configuration file which will be merged with command-line options.
 See below for format.